the Creative Commons Attribution 4.0 License.

 Moving on from these to location-specific examples to a complete global scale, we now demonstrate results from the attribution framework by mapping the probability ratios calculated at the annual 99th percentile of each counterfactual distribution.
 Probability ratios ≥2 occur across much of North America, Europe, central and southern Asia, Greenland, South America, parts of Australia, and even portions of Antarctica in each of the methods (Fig. 4a–c).
 By combining results from the framework's multiple methods, we are able to identify regions were we have strong confidence (indicated by consensus across methods) that extreme temperatures have become more likely due to human-caused climate change.
 We also determine which regions have attribution estimates that are sensitive to the methodologies or where the climate change signal is weaker.
 All three methods agree that the 99th percentile Tmax has become at least twice as likely (compared with the counterfactual) over 56 % of the Earth's total land area (Fig. 4d).
 Over 80 % of the Earth's land area, at least two out of three methods agree that PR≥2 at these uncommon high-tail temperatures.

 We find a coherent pattern of much higher probability ratios in the tropics that is consistent with time-of-emergence studies.
-In tropical regions, the anthropogenic signal of climate change dominates over small-amplitude weather noise, allowing human-influenced temperature trends to be detected earlier than in mid- and high latitudes (Mahlstein et al.2011, 2012; Hawkins and Sutton2012; Frame et al.2017).
+In tropical regions, the anthropogenic signal of climate change dominates over small-amplitude weather noise, allowing human-influenced temperature trends to be detected earlier than in mid- and high latitudes (Mahlstein et al., 2011, 2012; Hawkins and Sutton, 2012; Frame et al., 2017).
 Observation-based PRs exceed 10 across the northern half of the South American continent, central Africa, the southern Arabian Peninsula, and Southeast Asia and Oceania.
 While multi-model mean PRs are smaller and less spatially coherent than observation-based estimates, they generally exhibit a similar pattern that appears to be shifted slightly northward (individual model results are presented for January and July in Figs. S9–S10).
-Taken together, our three methods agree that, across 52 % of tropical land (20 S–20 N), the probability of exceeding the 99th percentile of maximum temperatures has increased fivefold, while these probabilities have increased 10-fold over 9 % of tropical land.
+Taken together, our three methods agree that, across 52 % of tropical land (20∘ S–20∘ N), the probability of exceeding the 99th percentile of maximum temperatures has increased fivefold, while these probabilities have increased 10-fold over 9 % of tropical land.
 These findings illustrate our framework's ability to identify key global patterns of human-attributable influences in the climate system.
 It also underscores the framework's capacity to provide relevant global daily attribution estimates, with important implications for climate change communication, which we discuss below.

 This study has detailed the development of a joint observational- and model-based (i.e., multi-method) framework to generate real-time estimates of the role that human-caused climate change plays in producing local daily temperatures around the globe.
-The framework is designed to be flexible across data sources and climatological state variables (especially those tied to climate warming through thermodynamics, e.g., temperature, sea level, and soil moisture; Trenberth et al.2015), enabling its adaptation and expansion to a broad range of extremes and even relatively common weather characteristics.
+The framework is designed to be flexible across data sources and climatological state variables (especially those tied to climate warming through thermodynamics, e.g., temperature, sea level, and soil moisture; Trenberth et al., 2015), enabling its adaptation and expansion to a broad range of extremes and even relatively common weather characteristics.
 A key strength of our system is that it is computationally efficient, meaning that attributable changes in probability can be computed on the fly, using observations or forecasts.
-There are known regional and temporal gaps in the understanding and documentation of event attribution (Callaghan et al.2021), yet lesser extreme daily events are nevertheless being altered by human-caused climate change.
+There are known regional and temporal gaps in the understanding and documentation of event attribution (Callaghan et al., 2021), yet lesser extreme daily events are nevertheless being altered by human-caused climate change.
 To this end, the framework developed here has focused primarily on these more common events which would be significantly rarer in a world without human-induced warming.
 In the future, this framework will support daily estimates of how human-caused climate change has influenced the likelihood of weather conditions at any location around the world, with immediate value for climate change communication.

-Our methods are informed by state-of-the-art attribution guidelines from National Academies of Sciences report (National Academies of Sciences and Medicine2016) and the World Weather Attribution (van Oldenborgh et al.2021) initiative.
-Specifically, the framework uses a hazard-based approach, framing attribution as the change in event probabilities responding to human-driven climate change (e.g., Jézéquel et al.2018).
+Our methods are informed by state-of-the-art attribution guidelines from National Academies of Sciences report (National Academies of Sciences and Medicine, 2016) and the World Weather Attribution (van Oldenborgh et al., 2021) initiative.
+Specifically, the framework uses a hazard-based approach, framing attribution as the change in event probabilities responding to human-driven climate change (e.g., Jézéquel et al., 2018).
 Furthermore, the framework adopts objective selection criteria (based on exceedance thresholds defined by quantiles or absolute values of the state variable), relies on global mean surface temperature to define attributable human-influence on the climate system, uses a multi-method approach (including observations and bias-adjusted models) to generate multiple lines of evidence that may be combined for a consensus attribution analysis, employs resampling and model ensembles to assess estimate uncertainties, and is designed to be followed by clear and timely communication with the scientific community and the public.

 Some procedural concessions have been made in this implementation.
 The framework is strictly statistical and is not able to consider the physical environment (e.g., synoptic conditions) during an event.
-It is currently unable to compute attribution estimates for dynamically driven extremes (such as extreme precipitation; Pfahl et al.2017), although improved modeling and reconstruction of these events could eventually enable statistical historical attribution (Klein et al.2021).
+It is currently unable to compute attribution estimates for dynamically driven extremes (such as extreme precipitation; Pfahl et al., 2017), although improved modeling and reconstruction of these events could eventually enable statistical historical attribution (Klein et al., 2021).
 Furthermore, this attribution framework is not intended to replace in-depth attribution studies for major extreme events.
-These events, including large-scale heat waves (e.g., Philip et al.2021) and hurricane-driven heavy precipitation (Van Oldenborgh et al.2017), not only involve complex event definitions (related to large-scale atmospheric conditions) but also often require extreme value statistics not implemented here (Coles2001).
-Our system also omits vulnerability and exposure analyses (e.g., Stone et al.2021; van Oldenborgh et al.2021).
+These events, including large-scale heat waves (e.g., Philip et al., 2021) and hurricane-driven heavy precipitation (Van Oldenborgh et al., 2017), not only involve complex event definitions (related to large-scale atmospheric conditions) but also often require extreme value statistics not implemented here (Coles, 2001).
+Our system also omits vulnerability and exposure analyses (e.g., Stone et al., 2021; van Oldenborgh et al., 2021).
 Instead, the framework is designed to be complementary and supportive to these studies.
 We see our system's potential to serve as an objective screening tool to identify events that warrant more complex analysis.
 Because our tool is focused on day-to-day weather conditions rather conditions that require extreme value theory, it serves as a lower bound on the attributable human influence on the observed conditions.
-After immediate assessment and identification with our framework, attribution estimates for an event could then be refined using more complex attribution approaches (e.g., Philip et al.2021).
+After immediate assessment and identification with our framework, attribution estimates for an event could then be refined using more complex attribution approaches (e.g., Philip et al., 2021).

 Several limitations warrant future investigation and improvement.
 The framework's observation-based attribution methods assume a historical linear-scaling relationship between the state variable and global mean surface temperature.
-Some research studies have shown that this relationship can be nonlinear, especially for high temperature extremes in the tropics (e.g., Chen et al.2019).
+Some research studies have shown that this relationship can be nonlinear, especially for high temperature extremes in the tropics (e.g., Chen et al., 2019).
 Our framework could be updated to model this complexity, allowing a more dynamic relationship between attributable global mean temperature changes and the associated state variable changes.
-Furthermore, because of the linear extrapolation involved in the observation-based scaling methods, historical and modern-day aerosols potentially mask attributable greenhouse-gas-driven warming (e.g., Van Oldenborgh et al.2018; Seneviratne et al.2021).
-Likewise, crop expansion, irrigation, and other land use practice have been shown to either amplify or (more often) mask regional heat extremes (e.g., Mueller et al.2016a, b; Thiery et al.2017; Findell et al.2017; Thiery et al.2020).
+Furthermore, because of the linear extrapolation involved in the observation-based scaling methods, historical and modern-day aerosols potentially mask attributable greenhouse-gas-driven warming (e.g., Van Oldenborgh et al., 2018; Seneviratne et al., 2021).
+Likewise, crop expansion, irrigation, and other land use practice have been shown to either amplify or (more often) mask regional heat extremes (e.g., Mueller et al., 2016a, b; Thiery et al., 2017; Findell et al., 2017; Thiery et al., 2020).
 Our current methods do not disentangle aerosol and land use masking from attributable greenhouse gas forcing.
 This could be addressed by screening observation-based estimates with model-based results (which can control for these forcings) – in cases where their patterns agree, nonlinearities from these processes are unlikely to be substantially affecting attribution assessments.

 This study used a single state variable, the daily maximum temperature, to illustrate the attribution framework in action and a single set of observations and models – Berkeley Earth and CMIP5 – on a shared coarse grid.
 Because of this coarse grid, small-scale climate events in some regions may not be well represented.
 To limit biases arising from this scale discrepancy, extending this approach to a finer-scale grid or point-based observations may be required – particularly in operational contexts requiring location specificity.
-By design, the framework is agnostic of data sources and may be flexibly extended or adapted with different model ensembles (e.g., CMIP6; Eyring et al.2016) and/or observational data sets.
+By design, the framework is agnostic of data sources and may be flexibly extended or adapted with different model ensembles (e.g., CMIP6; Eyring et al., 2016) and/or observational data sets.
 Point-based observations such as station data could be used to make highly localized estimates of how human-driven climate change is affecting the likelihood of certain events.
-In these cases, downscaling could be applied to gridded data during the bias-adjustment step (e.g., Lange2019) to enable harmonious interpretations across gridded and point-based estimates.
+In these cases, downscaling could be applied to gridded data during the bias-adjustment step (e.g., Lange, 2019) to enable harmonious interpretations across gridded and point-based estimates.

 The multi-method approach herein could be applied to estimate attributable probability changes for other well-observed and well-modeled climatological state variables (e.g., precipitation), providing appropriate adaptations (e.g., variable-specific bias adjustment).
 Extending our framework to integrate other environmental state variables, particularly those that may exhibit weak or nonlinear relationships with global mean temperature changes, could require future work that differs from variable to variable.

 Global climate attribution studies remain underdeveloped and underexplored.
 While projects like the World Weather Attribution initiative have provided prominent rapid assessments of the influence of human-induced climate change on daily weather characteristics, these studies are often ad hoc and geographically biased towards Europe or North America.
-A recent study (Callaghan et al.2021) estimates that while 80 % of the global land area containing 85 % of the global population have partially attributable temperature and/or precipitation trends, there remain large regions of Earth (∼33 %; supporting 11 % of the global population) with relatively little study of attributable impacts; this is especially true in parts of Asia and western Africa.
-While a few studies have explored global attribution as is done herein (e.g., Huber and Knutti2012; Diffenbaugh et al.2017; Sippel et al.2020), there remain important gaps in both scientific investigation and public understanding of how climate change regularly affects local communities across the globe, which our method is designed to address.
+A recent study (Callaghan et al., 2021) estimates that while 80 % of the global land area containing 85 % of the global population have partially attributable temperature and/or precipitation trends, there remain large regions of Earth (∼33 %; supporting 11 % of the global population) with relatively little study of attributable impacts; this is especially true in parts of Asia and western Africa.
+While a few studies have explored global attribution as is done herein (e.g., Huber and Knutti, 2012; Diffenbaugh et al., 2017; Sippel et al., 2020), there remain important gaps in both scientific investigation and public understanding of how climate change regularly affects local communities across the globe, which our method is designed to address.

 Our sample global attribution analyses show a consistent pattern of strongly attributable human influences on maximum temperatures across the tropics.
 These results highlight important links between global inequities, climate data, and attribution of extreme temperatures.
-Although the tropical time series from Berkeley Earth are sufficiently long – 65+ years (Fig. S2) – for accurate estimates of attributable probability distributions changes (Sippel et al.2021), historically poor quality data and limited ground-truthing of climate models makes the attribution more challenging in low-latitude regions (Otto et al.2020).
-Additionally, these low-latitude regions of high climate signal-to-noise contain many developing populous countries that can be highly vulnerable to climate impacts (e.g., Frame et al.2017; King and Harrington2018; Otto et al.2020).
+Although the tropical time series from Berkeley Earth are sufficiently long – 65+ years (Fig. S2) – for accurate estimates of attributable probability distributions changes (Sippel et al., 2021), historically poor quality data and limited ground-truthing of climate models makes the attribution more challenging in low-latitude regions (Otto et al., 2020).
+Additionally, these low-latitude regions of high climate signal-to-noise contain many developing populous countries that can be highly vulnerable to climate impacts (e.g., Frame et al., 2017; King and Harrington, 2018; Otto et al., 2020).
 Despite data limitations, consensus results among the methods from our framework show that more than half (52 %) of the tropical land area is 5 times more likely to high-tail probabilities of maximum temperature today because of human-caused climate change than it would have been in preindustrial times.
 Such explorations with our framework, coupled with impacts studies in the future, could provide ongoing and rapid insight into how human-driven climate change is inordinately influencing vulnerable tropical regions.

-Public perceptions of climate risk are strongly tied to the effects of extreme weather (e.g., Berry et al.2010; Sullivan and White2019, and references therein), but typically, the links between the observed weather and climate change are not quantified or are not available until weeks or months after an event occurs.
+Public perceptions of climate risk are strongly tied to the effects of extreme weather (e.g., Berry et al., 2010; Sullivan and White, 2019, and references therein), but typically, the links between the observed weather and climate change are not quantified or are not available until weeks or months after an event occurs.
 Our new global attribution framework enables the careful study, documentation, and prompt communication of how climate change is altering the likelihood of both extreme and ordinary weather events.
 By providing an objective way of attributing changes to human influences on the climate system, our framework will put immediate attribution estimates into the hands of media and policymakers while an event is underway or even before it occurs.
 In those critical moments, our approach enables confident and timely discussions of climate change causes and impacts, in order to facilitate and strengthen public understanding.

 In this study, bias adjustment is applied to each model's GMST time series and monthly Tmax time series at each overland grid point.
 Berkeley Earth Tmax observations over a calibration period of 1985–2015 are used to inform the Tmax bias adjustment over the full time series at each overland location of each model and experiment.
 The adjustment periods are over 1975–2005 for natural experiment simulations and over 1880–2050 for forced experiment simulations, respectively.
-Note that, for each the 11 natural simulations, the trained quantile-mapping relationship between its paired historical plus projected time series (Table S1) and the observed time series is used to translate the natural simulations, i.e., xadjsim is given by the natural distribution over 1975–2005, while xcalsim and xcalobs are still defined over the 1985–2015 calibration period.
+Note that, for each the 11 natural simulations, the trained quantile-mapping relationship between its paired historical plus projected time series (Table S1) and the observed time series is used to translate the natural simulations, i.e., is given by the natural distribution over 1975–2005, while and are still defined over the 1985–2015 calibration period.
 Illustrative comparisons between the raw and bias-adjusted simulated distributions in Phoenix (with an example model, GFDL CM3) are shown in Fig. S11.
 Global maps of bias adjustments demonstrating their range across individual models are provided at two quantiles in July in Fig. S12–S13.
 Note that this statistical bias-adjustment approach is univariate and inherently violates each model's physical consistency.
 Because of this drawback, the method should not be used as a precursor to conducting multivariate attribution analyses (e.g., heat stress indicators that rely on both temperature and humidity fields or coupled Tmin/Tmax analysis).

 Following Philip et al. (2020), the scale factor, β, is equal to the slope of the linear least squares regression between the full time series of x (at a fixed longitude/latitude location; λ, ϕ) and annual GMST: